johnnovak/gridmonger-site/source/basic-editing.rst

 oriented correctly.
 Should you need it, you can always change the floor orientation manually with the :kbd:`O` key.

-The *bridge* type is a bit special; it has a small amount of "overhang" into the two adjacent cells.
-You can draw longer bridges by placing multiple bridge floors next to each other.
+The *bridge* type is a bit special; it has a small amount of "overhang" into its two adjacent cells.
+You can draw long continuous bridges by placing multiple bridge floors next to each other.

 These floor types should take care of most of your dungeoneering needs.
 The goal was to keep it simple and not overcomplicate matters by allowing the